JUNUbermensch/compare_deepspeed_optimized_model_and_standard_model/README.md

 It shows how much time you can save with deepspeed and how much f1 score you can get too.

-Optimize model you want to optimize and see how fast and accurate it becomes!
+Optimize model you want and see how fast and accurate it becomes!